ll7/scenario_runner/Docs/Execute_an_automated_test_case.md

 On the other hand, the big advantage of the fully-automated version is that only one command has to be executed for a full test scenario.

 Besides this big advantage we found it more exciting to work with a semi-automated script and to make the whole thing modular and yet easy to handle.
-Therefore we recommend to use the semi-automated script for the Scenario Runner.
+Therefore we recommend to use the semi-automated script for the Scenario Runner, especially the approach to run a list of scenarios semi-automated as described in pararaph IV).

 ## VI.)
 Next references